phmhung25dseu/Segment_Customer_Analysis_SuperStore_Company_E_commerce/README.md

 ![image](https://github.com/user-attachments/assets/6ba4a306-67fb-4aa5-92d3-d152ca8c08e3)
 ![image](https://github.com/user-attachments/assets/4358c84c-8181-4aff-99f6-3e1a1dcdf022)

-_**🔍 Key Observations**_

-_**📊 1.
-Distribution of R_value (Recency)**_

-•	Shape: Right-skewed distribution.

-•	Interpretation:

-  o	A large number of customers have low R values, meaning they purchased recently.

-  o	Fewer customers have higher R values, indicating less recent activity.

-•	Insight:

-  o	The business likely retains a good portion of active or recently engaged customers.

-  o	However, there's a long tail of inactive users, suggesting a need for re-engagement strategies.

-_**📊 2.
-Distribution of F_value (Frequency)**_

-•	Shape: Heavily right-skewed with a sharp drop-off.

-•	Interpretation:

-  o	The vast majority of users make very few purchases.

-  o	A small number of users are very frequent purchasers, visible as the long tail.

-•	Insight:

-  o	This is a typical “power law” distribution in e-commerce or subscription services.

-  o	Consider identifying and nurturing high-frequency users—they could be VIPs or loyal customers.

-_**📊 3.
-Distribution of M_value (Monetary)**_

-•	Shape: Extremely right-skewed, even more than Frequency.

-•	Interpretation:

-  o	Most customers spend small amounts.

-  o	A few customers spend significantly more, leading to a long tail stretching past 250,000 in value.

-•	Insight:

-  o	Indicates the presence of high-value customers who may account for a disproportionate share of revenue (Pareto principle).

-  o	Segmenting and giving special attention to these high-M customers could boost lifetime value.

-_**💡 Overall Commentary:**_

-•	Skewed distributions in all three RFM components are typical and valuable:

-  o	Allow tiered segmentation (e.g., Low/Medium/High).

-  o	Help in targeting marketing campaigns (e.g., re-engage high-R, reward high-F and high-M).

-•	Combining RFM values can guide you in building customer personas like:

-  o	“Champions” – low R, high F and M.

-  o	“At-risk” – high R, previously high F or M.

-  o	“Potential loyalists” – low R, moderate F.

-_**3. Contribution by Segment**_
+## Key Observations

+### 1. Distribution of R_value (Recency)

+**Shape:** Right-skewed distribution.

+**Interpretation:**
+- A large number of customers have low R values, meaning they purchased recently.
+- Fewer customers have higher R values, indicating less recent activity.

+**Insight:**
+- The business likely retains a good portion of active or recently engaged customers.
+- However, there's a long tail of inactive users, suggesting a need for re-engagement strategies.

+---

+### 2. Distribution of F_value (Frequency)

+**Shape:** Heavily right-skewed with a sharp drop-off.

+**Interpretation:**
+- The vast majority of users make very few purchases.
+- A small number of users are very frequent purchasers, visible as the long tail.

+**Insight:**
+- This is a typical “power law” distribution in e-commerce or subscription services.
+- Consider identifying and nurturing high-frequency users—they could be VIPs or loyal customers.

+### 3. Distribution of M_value (Monetary)

+**Shape:** Extremely right-skewed, even more so than Frequency.

+**Interpretation:**
+- Most customers spend small amounts.
+- A few customers spend significantly more, leading to a long tail stretching past 250,000 in value.

+**Insight:**
+- Indicates the presence of high-value customers who may account for a disproportionate share of revenue (Pareto principle).
+- Segmenting and giving special attention to these high-M customers could boost lifetime value.

+---

+### Overall Commentary

+- Skewed distributions in all three RFM components are typical and valuable:

+  - They allow tiered segmentation (e.g., Low / Medium / High).
+  - They support targeted marketing campaigns (e.g., re-engage high-R, reward high-F and high-M customers).

+- Combining RFM values can help define useful customer personas such as:
+  - **Champions** – Low Recency, High Frequency, and High Monetary.
+  - **At-risk** – High Recency, with previously High Frequency or Monetary.
+  - **Potential Loyalists** – Low Recency, Moderate Frequency.

+### 3. Contribution by Segment
 _**+ Code**_
 ```python
 # Define colors for each segment